neoneye/SwiftyFORM/README.md

 Open your Xcode project -> `File` -> `Swift Packages` -> `Add Package Dependency...`

 Search for `SwiftyFORM` and specify the version you want.
-The lastest tagged release is usually a good idea.
+The latest tagged release is usually a good idea.

 ## CocoaPods